-Destination : University of Findlay (USA) Program Period : August 2016 to May 2017 Exchange Student : Fumiho Kondo Student of the Faculty of Education and Regional Studies, Primary Education Course, Fourth Year (at time of start of exchange)
+Destination: University of Findlay (USA) Program Period : August 2016 to May 2017 Exchange Student: Fumiho Kondo Student of the Faculty of Education and Regional Studies, Primary Education Course, Fourth Year (at time of start of exchange)

-the University of Findlay with the future goal of becoming a senior high school English teacher with native-level English and a broad outlook.
+I decided to go on exchange to the University of Findlay with the future goal of becoming a senior high school English teacher with native-level English and a broad outlook.
 I have opportunities to introduce people to Japanese culture both inside and outside the university, and I put particular effort into this.
 For example, in the 'Japan Festival'.
 I was a principal project member, which was a great experience in helping students of the University of Findlay to enjoy Japanese food and arts.